 Notes from WATERtalks: Feminist Conversations in Religion Series

-“Women’s Bodies as Battlefield: Christian Theology and the Global War on Women”
+“Women’s Bodies as a Battleground: Christian Theology and the Global War on Women”

 An hour-long teleconference with

 Susan Brooks Thistlethwaite

 WATER spoke with Susan Thistlethwaite for our April 2016 WATERtalk.
 Susan is Professor of Theology at Chicago Theological Seminary and previously served as the 11th president of CTS.
 An ordained minister of the United Church of Christ since 1974, she is the author or editor of thirteen books, including two different translations of the Bible.
 Her new book, Women’s Bodies as Battlefield: Christian Theologies and the Global War on Women (Palgrave-Macmillan, 2015), has been #1 on Amazon’s “Hot New Bestsellers” in the Human Rights category.
 She writes for several online news outlets, and her columns can be found on her Huffington Post author page.